borntofrappe/flutter-dev/material_design/README.md

 const kShrineBackgroundWhite = Colors.white;
 ```

-In `app.dart` import the color file and define an instance of `ThemeData` with an helper function.
+In `app.dart` import the color file and define an instance of `ThemeData` with a helper function.

 ```dart
 final ThemeData _kShrineTheme = _buildShrineTheme();